vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 ![Structure of the Model Component](images/ModelClassDiagram.png)

 <p align="center"> Figure 7.
-Model component class relationship diagram
+Model Component Class Diagram

 The diagram below will give more details about the word bank section of the model component.